yiisoft/yii2/docs/guide/output-formatter.md

 > Note that formatting may differ between different versions of the ICU library compiled with PHP and also based on the fact whether the
 > [PHP intl extension](http://php.net/manual/en/book.intl.php) is installed or not.
 So to ensure your website works with the same output
 > in all environments it is recommended to install the PHP intl extension in all environments and verify that the version of the ICU library
 > is the same.
+See also: [Setting up your PHP environment for internationalization](tutorial-i18n.md#setup-environment).

 Configuring the format
 ----------------------

 The default format of the Formatter class can be adjusted using the properties of the formatter class.
-You can adjust these values application wide by configuring the `formatter` component in your [application config](concept-configurations.md#application-configurations) an example configuration is shown in the following.
+You can adjust these values application wide by configuring the `formatter` component in your [application config](concept-configurations.md#application-configurations).
+An example configuration is shown in the following.
-For more details about certain properties check out the [[yii\i18n\Formatter|API documentation of the Formatter class]].
+For more details about the available properties check out the [[yii\i18n\Formatter|API documentation of the Formatter class]].

 ```php
 'components' => [